Indian marriage counseling and relationship therapy in Los Angeles

 The goal is not just to reduce conflict.
 It's to help you build a relationship where both of you feel seen, valued, and connected.

-When culture and family are part of the problem
+When culture and family dynamics are part of the marital equation

 Many of my clients are navigating: